lmparppei/BeatPlugins/README.md

 ---

+## Documentation has moved to Wiki

+The documentation below might be outdated.
+See **[Plugin Wiki](https://github.com/lmparppei/BeatPlugins/wiki)** for up-to-date documentation of the Beat Plugin API!

+---

 #  Beat Plugin API

 Plugins are written in JavaScript.
 Beat provides a simple API to interact with the app.